 The Artistic Gourmet Adventures’ driver’s greeting window time is between 1530-1730 (or 3:30pm-5:30pm) on Sunday.
 For the comfort of you, and our other travel weary Adventurers, it is preferred that arrival times be planned within these hours for the drive back to the Villa.
 You will all be traveling together to the Villa and from the Villa.
 If you have an arrival after these hours, we are happy to arrange a taxi for you (approximately $95 one way) from the airport directly to the Villa.

-Please plan for a 10:00 am departure from the Villa on Saturday, the last day of your Adventure, back to the Heraklion Airport.
+Please plan for an early departure from the Villa on Saturday, the last day of your Adventure, back to the Heraklion Airport.
 You will all be traveling together to the Airport.
 If you have a departure before these hours, we are happy to arrange a taxi for you (approximately $95 one way) to the airport directly from the Villa.

 Adventure cost is includes: